roszhan2684/Real-Time-Social-Media-Sentiment-Analysis-and-Correction/README.md

 5. View Results in Kibana:
    Ensure Elasticsearch and Kibana are running.
 Visualize data through pre-configured dashboards.

+   step 1: run DATA.py
+   step 2: run HDFS.py                  this is when you get real time data and to process it. step 3: run spark_streaming.py

+   step 1: run FINAL.py                  this is when you have the data in local system ( no live data )

 ## Results

 - Sentiment classification for TikTok videos.